hakanersu/imdb-importer/README.md

 ## Importing

-Basically you can use `php imdb-importer import:database` command to import all datasets, or you can selectively import datasets;
+First of all copy `.env.example` and to `.env` and change database credentials after that basically you can use `php imdb-importer import:database` command to import all datasets, or you can selectively import datasets;

 ```bash
 php imdb-importer import:database --only=title,episodes